 Background Removal API (Base64)#

-• Serverless functions: Process and return images without file system access
+• Serverless functions: Process and return images without file system access.

 Base64 vs Binary: Choose base64 for browser environments, JSON APIs, and structured data workflows.
 Use the Binary variant for server-to-server transfers, file I/O, and backend processing pipelines.